 One of the biggest “issues” with the ketogenic diet is low adherence over time.
 Most people will begin and then quit when they feel deprived or like they can't eat their favorite foods.
 This is where high quality Keto Recipes come in.

 Here, you'll find a collection of our favorite keto recipes.
 I've created videos for you so that you can see just how simple cooking keto can be.
-Just click on the keto recipe you'd like to view and the video and recipe and nutrition facts are all there for you.

 I've created many keto diet recipes that are simple to make and will help you stick to your ketogenic diet (or as I prefer to say keto lifestyle) for the long haul.
 I am constantly developing and adding keto recipes to my website and my Tara's Keto Kitchen YouTube channel.
-My goal is to have a resource where you can find keto diet recipes for everything from dessert to breakfast.

-How To Train Your Body To Burn Fat For Fuel
+Train Your Body To Burn Fat For Fuel

 When you eat a standard diet, your body is using sugar (glycogen) for energy.
 This glycogen is stored in the muscles along with water.
 A standard diet is one that is high in carbohydrates, moderate in protein and low in fat.

-As we have learned, a ketogenic diet is high in fat, moderate in protein and very low in carbohydrates.
+By contrast, a ketogenic diet is high in fat, moderate in protein and very low in carbohydrates.

 When you begin a keto diet, you’ll probably notice a very large weight loss in the first week.
 This is due to your glycogen stores being depleted and the water stored along with them is pushed out of your body.
 If you were to go off of your keto diet, the water weight would immediately be re-gained and you start all over again with fat adaptation.